evanap003300/EPOS/README.md

-# EPOS — Evan's Primitive Operating System
+# EPOS — EP's Operating System

 🖥️ *A lightweight 16-bit operating system written from scratch in C and x86 Assembly, designed to boot in real mode and display a custom logo to VGA memory.*